-This function is supported only by some certain models.
+This function is supported only by certain models.

-- 1. Click \leq on the quick settings toolbar of the PTZ camera's live view. - 2.
+- 1. Click ≗ on the guick settings toolbar of the PTZ camera's live view. - 2.
 Click directional buttons to wheel the camera to a location, and click Left Limit or Right Limit to link the location to the corresponding limit.

 The speed dome linear scans from the left limit to the right limit, and you must set the left limit on the left side of the right limit.
-Also, the angle from the left limit to the right limit must be no more greater than 180°.
+Also, the angle from the left limit to the right limit must be not greater than 180°.

-3.10.9 One-Touch Park
+3.5.9 One-Touch Park

-Certain speed dome models can be configured to start a predefined park action (scan, preset, patrol and etc.) automatically after a period of inactivity (park time).
+Certain speed dome models can be configured to start a predefined park action (scan, preset, patrol, etc.) automatically after a period of inactivity (park time).